mooring/smarthost/README.md

 1. Dynamic host/IP mapping for each request
 2. Bridge two or more sub networks
 3. Push mobile requests to pc to manupulate
-4. Config host/IP by mobile client
+4. Configurate host/IP at mobile client

 ### Note ###